swcc/collabora/README.md

 ## Requirements

-Debian or Ubuntu
+Debian or Ubuntu with a webserver that exposes Collabora.
-Webserver to expose Collabora
+Note that SSL included in Collabora is deactivated and should be configured in your webserver.

 ## Role Variables